Multispecialty Psychiatry Clinic

 Appointment New Patient Appointment or 214-645-8500

 UT Southwestern Medical Center is home to one of the premier centers in the world for the diagnosis and treatment of mental illness.
-The faculty at the Multispecialty Psychiatric Clinic offers an extensive range of top-quality mental health services in an outpatient setting.
+The faculty at the Multispecialty Psychiatric Clinic offers an extensive range of top-quality mental health services in an outpatient or virtual care setting.
 Our services are delivered in comfortable, private offices and are provided by caring board-certified psychiatrists and psychologists.

 What We Treat